Julien-Verdun/TIC-TAC-TOE/README.md

 ## Description of the project

 The project aims at programming the game "Tic Tac Toe" with Python.
+I decided to work on that project after I heard about AI on game.
+Especially, I read few articles about the famous Game of Go and the AlphaGo the awesome AI trained by DeepMind.
+This is what inspired me, I wanted to work on something similar, with my knowledge on python and reinforcment learning.

+## The game

 This game is a two-player game.
 It consists in filling in a board, composed of 9 squares, with cross and circles depending on the camp, in order to aligned 3 identical signs.